Press Release from the 48th (2023) Meeting of NAPARC

-The 47th annual meeting of the North American Presbyterian and Reformed Council (NAPARC) convened on Tuesday afternoon, November 8, 2022.
-It was hosted by the Presbyterian Church in America at the Sonesta Airport North Hotel in Atlanta, Georgia.
-The outgoing Chairman, Dr. Bryan Chapell, led the opening devotions.
+The 48th annual meeting of the North American Presbyterian and Reformed Council (NAPARC) convened on Tuesday afternoon, November 14, 2023.
+It was hosted by the Presbyterian Reformed Church at the Beacon Church in Exeter, Rhode Island.
+The outgoing Chairman, Rev. Michael Ives, led the opening devotions.

 All 13 Member Churches of NAPARC were represented.
 The Member Churches include the Associate Reformed Presbyterian Church (ARPC), the Canadian Reformed Churches (CanRC), the Reformed Church of Quebec (Église réformée du Québec) (ERQ), the Free Reformed Churches of North America (FRCNA), the Heritage Reformed Congregations (HRC), the Korean American Presbyterian Church (KAPC), the Korean Presbyterian Church in America (Kosin) (KPCA), the Orthodox Presbyterian Church (OPC), the Presbyterian Church in America (PCA), the Presbyterian Reformed Church (PresRC), the Reformed Church in the United States (RCUS), the Reformed Presbyterian Church of North America (RPCNA), and the United Reformed Churches in North America (URCNA).
 Representatives of the Bible Presbyterian Church (BPC) and the Protestant Reformed Churches in America (PRCA) attended as invited observers.